 Absolutely.
 We know buttery, salty flavors hit the spot sometimes.
 And that’s totally okay.

 But what makes air-popped popcorn special is that it’s a blank canvas.
-You can dust it with cinnamon, toss it with sea salt, or—our favorite—drizzle it in real chocolate and almonds (hey, we do that too).
+You can dust it with cinnamon, toss it with sea salt, or—our favorite—drizzle it in real chocolate and almonds.

 At Popsalot, we take that same clean popcorn base and elevate it.
 Think air-popped popcorn dressed up in rich caramel or bold spices.
 The result?
 Gourmet popcorn that’s indulgent and intentional.